59 Unusual and Unique Things to Do in Melbourne

 After the boat’s sunk, a night of dancing kicks off, featuring hits from the roaring 1920’s, to now.

 There are plenty of opportunities to get a little bit spooky in Melbourne.

 Lantern Ghost Tours offer a bunch of tours, from Pentridge Prison, to Williamstown and a walk through “Old Melbourne” after dark.

 There are also a few tours on at the Old Melbourne Gaol after hours… I was properly frightened during the ghost tour there!

 17. Explore Open House Melbourne

 Open House Melbourne is certainly an event worth keeping an eye out for, where buildings around the city open their doors to the public, for one weekend of the year.

-I attended this even in 2018, which you can read about here.
+I attended this event in 2018, which you can read about here.

 18. Clip ‘N Climb your way up a wall

 Clip ‘N Climb have a range of activities for all ages.
-Big kids might want to try the Leap of Faith, or climbing The Dark Tower, which has glow in the dark holds.
+Big kids might want to try the Leap of Faith, or climb The Dark Tower, which has glow in the dark holds.